Tax-efficient ways to buy a van as a sole trader in the UK

 Buying outright

-Simplest option.
-You own the van immediately.
-Claim AIA on the full price.
-No ongoing finance costs.
-The downside is the upfront cash outlay, which can strain cashflow for a new business.
+The simplest choice.
+You own the van immediately and can claim AIA on the full price.
+No ongoing finance costs, but the upfront cash outlay can strain cashflow for a new business.
+However, owning the asset outright can improve your balance sheet and offer flexibility without ongoing financial commitments.

 Hire purchase (HP)

-You pay a deposit and monthly instalments.
-You own the van once you make the final payment.
-For tax purposes, you can claim AIA on the full cash price (not including interest) in the year you take delivery, even though you have not paid it all yet.
+You pay a deposit and monthly instalments, owning the van after the final payment.
+For tax purposes, you can claim AIA on the full cash price (excluding interest) in the year you take delivery, even if not fully paid.
 Interest payments are a separate allowable expense.
-HP is often the best balance of tax efficiency and cashflow.
+HP often balances tax efficiency and cashflow well.

 Lease (contract hire)

-You never own the van.
-Monthly payments are an allowable business expense, deducted from your profits each month.
-You cannot claim AIA because you do not own the asset.
-Leasing works well if you change vans frequently or want to keep your balance sheet clean, but the total cost over the term is typically higher than buying.
+You don't own the van.
+Monthly payments are an allowable business expense, deducted from profits monthly.
+You can't claim AIA as you don't own the asset.
+Leasing suits those who change vans frequently or want a clean balance sheet, but overall costs are usually higher than buying.

 VAT on vans

-If you are VAT registered, you can reclaim the VAT on a van used wholly for business.
-Unlike cars, there is no restriction on reclaiming VAT on a commercial vehicle.
-A £30,000 van has £5,000 of VAT (at 20%).
-Reclaiming this significantly reduces the effective purchase price.
+If VAT registered, you can reclaim VAT on a van used wholly for business.
+Unlike cars, there's no restriction on reclaiming VAT on a commercial vehicle.
+A £30,000 van has £5,000 VAT (at 20%).
+Reclaiming this significantly lowers the effective purchase price.

-If you use the van partly for personal use (most tradespeople do), HMRC expects you to only reclaim the business proportion.
+If the van is partly for personal use (as most tradespeople do), HMRC expects you to reclaim only the business portion.
 In practice, if personal use is minimal (commuting to jobs and occasional weekend use), most sole traders reclaim the full amount and HMRC rarely challenges it for genuine commercial vehicles.

 Simplified expenses alternative

-If you use the simplified expenses method, you claim a flat rate per business mile instead of the actual costs.
-The rates are 45p per mile for the first 10,000 miles and 25p per mile after that.
+If using the simplified expenses method, claim a flat rate per business mile instead of actual costs.
+Rates are 45p per mile for the first 10,000 miles and 25p per mile thereafter.
 This covers fuel, insurance, servicing, and depreciation in one flat rate.

-Simplified expenses are easier to administer but usually give a smaller deduction than claiming the actual costs plus AIA.
-Run both calculations for your first year to see which works out better.
+Simplified expenses are easier to manage but usually give a smaller deduction than claiming actual costs plus AIA.
+Run both calculations in your first year to see which is better.
 Use the mileage calculator to compare.

 Timing your purchase

 Buy your van near the start of your accounting year if possible.
-This gives you the maximum AIA benefit in the current tax year.
-If you buy in the last month of your accounting year, you get the same AIA but your cash is tied up for nearly a year before you see the tax benefit.
+This maximises the AIA benefit in the current tax year.
+Buying in the last month of your accounting year gives the same AIA, but your cash is tied up for nearly a year before the tax benefit appears.

-With Making Tax Digital starting 6 April 2026 for self-employed people earning over £50,000, keeping good records of van purchases, running costs, and business mileage becomes even more important.
-Read our MTD guide for what you need to prepare.
+With Making Tax Digital starting 6 April 2026 for self-employed people earning over £50,000, keeping good records of van purchases, running costs, and business mileage is even more important.
+Read our MTD guide for preparation tips.

 FAQs